ppy/osu-wiki/news/2024/2024-12-22-touhou-project-mania-cup-4-registrations-now-open.md

 ![](/wiki/Tournaments/TMC/4th/image/banner@2x.png)

-With the celebration of the Touhou Project's 30th birthday, the Touhou Project Mania Cup is returning with its 4th iteration, bringing tons of improvement in competitiveness and player enjoyment!
+With the celebration of the Touhou Project's 30th birthday, the Touhou Project Mania Cup is returning for its 4th iteration, bringing tons of improvement in competitiveness and player enjoyment!

 The [Touhou Project Mania Cup 4th](https://osu.ppy.sh/community/forums/topics/2015815), or THMC 4 for short, is a team-based osu!mania 4k tournament.
 The tournament features 100% Touhou-related music and aims to bring top-tier competition to the tournament scene.